anonymort/favicon-framework/README.md

 - Priority management for multiple active states
 - Error handling and input validation

+## Potential Use Cases

+- Web Applications: Enhance user experience by displaying real-time notifications or status updates in the favicon.
+- Messaging Platforms: Indicate unread messages or new notifications directly in the browser tab.
+- Monitoring Tools: Show system or service status updates through favicon changes.

 ## Installation

 Include the `favicon-updater.js` script in your HTML file: